OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 # Controlling Servos with the Servo Expansion

 In this tutorial we will learn how to control the channels on our servo expansion using python.
-But first, a bried introduction to servo motors is required
+But first, a brief introduction to servo motors is required

 ## Servo-Motors